braden-kennedy/bkennedyportfolio/_pages/cuauv.md

 *Designed Fall 2023, Fabricated/Assembled Spring 2024*

 {% include figure.html src="cuauv/Downcam_Full.png" alt=" " caption="A rendering of Sirius's downcam enclosure, designed to enclose a IDS UI camera up to a depth of 10 meters.
 It has two outgoing cables (for data and power), and fit snugly beneath the main pressure vessel of Sirius.
-The camera enabled the AUV to see tasks beneath it, dropping and picking up game pieces in specific locations." position="full" width="450px" %}
+The camera enabled the AUV to see tasks beneath it, dropping and picking up game pieces in specific locations." position="wide" width="65%" %}

 My very first project on the CU AUV team was to design an enclosure for our downwards-facing camera (dubbed the "downcam"), which was critical for completing tasks at the bottom of the pool.
 Although I had used Onshape in high school to design and print some intake systems, this was my first time working on a full mechanical engineering project that would go through design cycles and be machined by myself.